celestiaorg/docs/docs/developers/wordle-messages.md

   in transactions to trigger state transitions.
 Each Cosmos SDK module defines a list of messages and how to handle them.

-For messages for Wordle, given our initial design, you will make 2 messages with ignite.
+For messages for Wordle, given your initial design, you will make 2 messages with ignite.

 * The first one is: `SubmitWordle` and it only passes the Wordle of the Day.
 * The second one is: `SubmitGuess` and it attempts to guess the submitted wordle.
 It also passes a word as a guess.

-With these initial designs, you can start creating our messages!
+With these initial designs, you can start creating your messages!

 ## Scaffolding A Message